-For English speakers, it’s Edgar Alan Poe.
+For English speakers, it’s Edgar Allan Poe.
 For Latin Americans, the equivalent is Horacio Quiroga.
 But the best horror stories are always those of the collective imagination.

 Latin America also abounds with stories and legends that we have inherited from our ancestors.
 During the last century, it has made it impossible for us to sleep a wink.

 From La Llorona to El Silbón, these are the most terrifying stories of Latin American folklore.